 Students interested in a Triton Work-Study position must be enrolled in at least one credit class each semester they are employed.
 This program is a non-need based program.
-Students interested in a Triton Work-Study position should refer to Triton College website work-study job postings to review possible positions.
+Students interested in a Triton Work-Study position should come to the Work-Study Office to review possible positions.
 Students interested in Triton Work-Study positions are also encouraged to complete their Financial Aid forms.